Taha Hussein Museum

-Taha Hussein Museum is a historic house museum and biographical museum in Cairo, Egypt.
+Taha Hussein Museum is a historic house museum and biographical museum in Giza, Egypt.

 It is about the life, teaching, and residence of Taha Hussein, who was one of the most influential 20th-century Egyptian writers and intellectuals and a figurehead for the Al-Nahda—Arab Renaissance and the modernist movement in the Arab World.

 The museum is located in Hussein's former home, where he lived from 1955 to 1973.

+Collection

+The museum displays items related to Taha Hussein's life and work, including his study, library, furniture, personal belongings, medals, and decorations.
+The villa also includes rooms reflecting his family life and a library containing part of his book collection.